 Here’s a video I took of driving in a tunnel.
 My phone was in a cradle suctioned to the windshield (British English: windscreen), so the black blob on the left is the arm of the cradle.

 One time we drove through an 8 km / 5 mi tunnel and didn’t see another car in the tunnel!
 Such sophisticated roads for a rural area, I thought.

 Some tunnels had neon artwork on the walls.

 Some had “rustic” walls.
 Others had smooth concrete.

 5) For as many miles of road as there are in Norway, there was a shortage of rest stops/toilets.
-We saw a few lookouts that had toilets during our drives but there was not a lot of forewarning that they were coming and it was difficult to access them last minute when there was a queue of vehicles stacked up behind us.
-It would have required slamming on the breaks which is absolutely not the Norwegian way of driving.
+We saw a few lookouts that had toilets during our drives, but there was not a lot of forewarning that they were coming, and it was difficult to access them last minute when there was a queue of vehicles stacked up behind us.
+It would have required slamming on the brakes, which is absolutely not the Norwegian way of driving.

 When we needed a break, we usually stopped at gas stations.
 On our drive from Hardangerfjord to Stavanger, there was a large “rest area,” similar to what you’d find in the US.
 It had a gas station, giant supermarket, car wash, children’s playground, picnic tables, and a Peppes Pizza.